Variation Spaces for Multi-Output Neural Networks: Insights on Multi-Task Learning and Network Compression: Data-Dependent Width Bounds and DNN Compression

 \subsection{Sparsity of Solutions to the Multi-Task Lasso Problem}

 The main ingredients of the proof of \cref{thm:widthbound} were (i) a reduction to the convex multi-task lasso problem (ii) the invocation of the sparsity bounds on the multi-task lasso problem, which we derive in this section.
-We consider the multi-task lasso problem as formulated by \citet{obozinski2006multi,obozinski2010joint,argyriou2008convex}.
+We consider the multi-task lasso problem as formulated by \citet{obozinski2006multi,obozinski2010joint,argyriou2008convex, obozinski2008high}.
+This problem has also been studied in the context of inverse problems with multiple measurement vectors~\citep{cotter2005sparse,chen2006theoretical,sun2009efficient,bajwa2015conditioning}.
 Our result on the sparsity of multi-task lasso minimizers appears in \cref{thm:multi_task_lasso_bound}.
 This result is new, to the best of our knowledge, and may be of independent interest.
 The proof can be found in \cref{app:multi_task_lasso}.

 \begin{theorem} Consider the multi-task lasso problem